Updated 30 July 2021

-Support for residents who are shielding or are vulnerable
+Support for for residents who are in the highest risk group or are vulnerable

-If you're on the shielding list or you are vulnerable and need guidance or help, you can call us on 0131 200 2388 or email [email protected].
+If you're in the highest risk group, or you are vulnerable and need guidance or help, you can call us on

 Other groups that can help